chelsea-angelena/openshift/README.md

 - SERVER_IMAGE=openshift-server (or whatever makes sense)

 ### Openshift Login
-go to: "https://console-openshift-console.apps.sandbox-m3.1530.p1.openshiftapps.com/k8s/ns/<your namespace>" and click your name to copy the login cmd
+Log in to the developer sandbox and click your name to copy the login cmd

 ### Openshift Registry Info